sophiathekitty/Community-Discord-BOT/FIRST-CONTRIBUTION.md

 :bulb: _An easy way to see if the commit message is correct is by placing it in the sentence "This commit will \_\_\_\_\_\_\_\_\_\_\_\_."_

 #### For GitHub Desktop:
-_Please ignore the commit message here: it is not written past tense._
+_Please ignore the commit message here: it is not written present tense._
 [![Commiting files in GitHub Desktop](https://services.github.com/on-demand/images/gifs/github-desktop/making-commits-locally.gif)](https://services.github.com/on-demand/github-desktop/add-commits-github-desktop)

 #### For command line:
-Commit changes with a meaningful commit message using `git commit -m 'your message here'`
+Commit your staged files with a commit message using `git commit`.
+This will open up an editor, allowing you to include a message with your commit.

 ### 6. Push your changes
 When you've done one (or more) commits and you want to upload your commits to your forked repository, you need to push the changes to GitHub.
 This will only upload them to **your own fork**, and therefore not affect the main project's files, so you don't have to worry about doing anything wrong :smile: